A suicide is when an individual harms themselves, intending to end their life.

 5. Know Where to Get Help

-There are many options to get help, and these should be a part of your safety plan.
+There are many options to stay safe and get help, and these should be a part of your mental health and safety plan.

 Start with helplines and work your way down the list of services that can provide help.
 It is wise to have a safety plan and a list of helplines with you at all times.